sy2002/QNICE-FPGA/doc/MIPS.md

 STDIN=STDOUT=VGA.
 UART would lead to different results.
 Mandelbrot has been run three times, because the scrolling behaviour in VGA leads to different performance (scrolling does cost performance).
-Q-TRIS was played for about X:XX minutes to get a realistic value.
+Q-TRIS was played for about 7:27 minutes to get a realistic value.

 ### Mandelbrot: 13.62 MIPS